Hodgkins, Illinois: Jefferson Hodgkins

 The village's name comes from a local landowner and businessman, Jefferson Hodgkins, and is unrelated to the discoverer of Hodgkin's lymphoma, Thomas Hodgkin.

-The Kimball and Cobb Stone Quarry, organized in 1888, was the first major business in the area that would later become Hodgkins.
-The establishment of this business was the first concrete step in permanent settlement of the village.
-The president of the Kimball and Cobb Stone Quarry was Jefferson Hodgkins, the man for whom the village was named.
-The secretary of the company was Frederic Cobb, the man whose name was given to Cobb Street.

-Hodgkins, a quarryman and crushed stone contractor, was born in Lamoine, Maine, on October 27, 1843.
-Hodgkins went through the public schools of Lemoine.
-After leaving school at the age of 17, he became a sailor.
-Hodgkins spent eight years in this vocation, sailing out of both New York and Boston, except for one year when he served as a private in Company C 26th Maine Volunteers during the Civil War.

-Hodgkins worked for the federal government in surveying projects in 1869 and 1870.
-He came to Chicago in 1872 and became superintendent of the Chicago Dredging and Dock Company for several years, later contracting business for himself.
-It was in 1885, while president of the Brownell Improvement Company, that Hodgkins organized the Kimball and Cobb Stone Company.
-Three years later, he bought the company and consolidated it with his own.
-The newly merged improvement company owned stone quarries, manufactured crushed stone and contracted primarily railway work.

-Hodgkins was active socially and in politics.
-In addition to other posts, Hodgkins served as aide-de-camp on Illinois Governor Joseph W. Fifer's staff, holding the rank of Colonel.

 It is unclear exactly how Hodgkins' name came to replace Gary as the village's moniker.
 Throughout its history, Hodgkins has been known by several different names.
 In the years before settlers began to arrive, the Potawatomi people lived in the area near the Des Plaines River.
 From 1836 transient workers were brought to the area to work on the I&M Canal; however, it was not until 1860, when the United States government deeded property to a local settler, Hurls Polk, that the name "Polk" was given to the area.
 When the Santa Fe Depot was built in 1887, the name of the stop was "Novak".
 By 1890, the Atchison, Topeka and Santa Fe Railroad listed the stop in present-day Hodgkins as "Gary". this designation would stick until July 1, 1896, when the village of Hodgkins was incorporated.

 Quarrying continues today at the Vulcan Materials Company McCook Quarry, with a total of 650 acre in Hodgkins and McCook.